Life Insurance Definitions & Terminology, Explained

 The Takeaway

-Because appraisal value of your home is likely your biggest asset, it’s worth putting the time and effort into the appraisal process.
+Because the appraisal value of your home is likely your biggest asset, it’s worth putting the time and effort into the appraisal process.
 The payoff could be huge if you tend to the major factors that hurt an appraisal or get proactive about preventing a low appraisal.
+Managing your real estate investment is a key component of monitoring and even growing your wealth over time.

 Photo credit: iStock/ucpage